bguiomar/Guio-s-Shelter/README.md

   DB_NAME=animalshelter
   DB_PASS=root
 ```
+- `Run npm migrate` in the project folder of this repository, in a new terminal window.
+This will create two tables: 'animalcard' and 'animalcardImages'.
+- Make sure you understand how the tables are constructed.
+In your MySQL console, you can run with "use animalcard"; and then "describe [table]"; to see the structure of the table.

-- Create a two news tables called animalcard and animalcardImages in file `init_db.sql`:
+- If doesn't works, you can create by yourself.
+You should create those tables called in file `init_db.sql`:
 - Remember to write `DROP TABLE IF EXISTS` at the top of the code and in the proper orden, because first we want to errase animalcarImages and then animalcard.
 Because if we don't do like that, we errase the card but no the image. :eye:

 ```JavaScript